ljagielskiszczypik/Selenium-Java/README.md

 # Selenium-Java
 👋 Hi,
-This is automation test written in Java with Selenium framework.
+This is automation tests written in Java with Selenium framework.
 I developed it as a part of Udemy course.
 What i have learned by doing this project 💻:
 - how to install all the necessary tools (Java, IDE, Selenium)
 - how to locate elements on the page and perform actions on them
 - how to check the state of the elements and verify if it is as expected